0vercl0k/wtf/README.md

 It uncovered memory corruption vulnerabilities in a wide range of softwares: [IDA Pro](https://github.com/0vercl0k/fuzzing-ida75), a popular [AAA game](https://blog.ret2.io/2021/07/21/wtf-snapshot-fuzzing/), the [Windows kernel](https://microsoft.fandom.com/wiki/Architecture_of_Windows_NT), [HEVD](https://github.com/hacksysteam/HackSysExtremeVulnerableDriver/issues/42) secure mode, etc.

-Compiled binaries are available from the [CI artifacts](https://github.com/0vercl0k/wtf/actions/workflows/wtf.yml) for both Windows & Linux or from the [Releases](https://github.com/0vercl0k/wtf/releases) section.
+Compiled binaries are available from either the [CI artifacts](https://github.com/0vercl0k/wtf/actions/workflows/wtf.yml) or from the [Releases](https://github.com/0vercl0k/wtf/releases) section for both Windows & Linux.

-If you would like to read more about its history or how to use it on a real target, check out [Building a new snapshot fuzzer & fuzzing IDA](https://doar-e.github.io/blog/2021/07/15/building-a-new-snapshot-fuzzer-fuzzing-ida/) and [Fuzzing Modern UDP Game Protocols With Snapshot-based Fuzzers](https://blog.ret2.io/2021/07/21/wtf-snapshot-fuzzing/).
+If you would like to read more about its history or how to use it on a real target, check out both [Building a new snapshot fuzzer & fuzzing IDA](https://doar-e.github.io/blog/2021/07/15/building-a-new-snapshot-fuzzer-fuzzing-ida/) and [Fuzzing Modern UDP Game Protocols With Snapshot-based Fuzzers](https://blog.ret2.io/2021/07/21/wtf-snapshot-fuzzing/).

 Special thanks to [@yrp604](https://github.com/yrp604) for providing valuable inputs throughout the project and [@masthoon](https://github.com/masthoon) for suggesting to write a demo targeting [HEVD](https://github.com/hacksysteam/HackSysExtremeVulnerableDriver) secure mode.